Frequently Asked Questions - Emu68

 I have found a bug, what now?

-Oh, sorry to hear!
-If the bug you have found is related to Emu68 (CPU, performance etc.), feel free to report it on Emu68’s GitHub page in Issues section.
-Is the problem related to software running on AmigaOS side (Emu68 drivers, tools and utilities) then please report it in Issues sectin of Emu68-tools.
+Oh, sorry to hear that!
+If the bug you have found is related to Emu68 (CPU, performance etc.), feel free to report it on Emu68’s GitHub page in the Issues section.
+If the problem is related to software running on the AmigaOS side (Emu68 drivers, tools and utilities) then please report it in Issues section of Emu68-tools.

-Before commiting a report, have a look at other open issues.
-If you find your issue there, feel free to comment and vote.
+Before committing a report, have a look at other open issues.
+If you find your issue there, feel free to comment and vote on that issue.
 If you are sure the issue is new, create a new entry.
-Please include all information you can think of (PiStorm hardware version, Emu68 version, Amiga model) and steps necessary to reproduce the issue.
-A simple “does not work” is usually not enough.
+Please include all information you can think of (PiStorm hardware version, Emu68 version, Amiga model, etc.) and any steps necessary in order to reproduce the issue.
+A simple “it does not work” is usually not enough to diagnose and fix the issue.

 My A1200 is showing 512kb Chip RAM with PiStorm32, what gives?

-Should I shutdown Pi when powering Amiga off?
+Should I shutdown the Pi when powering Amiga off?

-No. Emu68 is bare metal software and has no underlying opeating system requiring a shutdown.
+No. Emu68 is bare metal software and has no underlying operating system requiring a shutdown.
 When you want to power your Amiga off, do it just like you always did: watch the activity of all drives and, when they are not in use, switch your Amiga off.
+If using PFS, remember that the delayed writes can mean you need to wait a few seconds before doing so to prevent file system corruption!

 I’ve got a working hdf, how do I put that onto an SD for PiStorm?

 First, the hdf must be RDB type.
-Open it in a hex editor and check the first few bytes - if it’s RDSK you’re good, if it’s DOS it won’t work - that’s not bootable on a real Amiga, only in an emulator.
-Now head over to hdf2emu68 tool and follow the instructions there, that tool does all the partitioning needed to make a PiStorm SD and writes your hdf to the 0x76 partition.
+Open it in a hex editor and check the first few bytes - if it’s marked as RDSK you’re good, if it’s DOS it won’t work - that’s not bootable on a real Amiga either, only in an emulator.
+Now head over to hdf2emu68 tool and follow the instructions there, that tool does all the work needed to take your hdf image, create a 0x76

 No, Emu68 does not emulate any specific CPU type.
 It identifies itself as a 68040 solely to support a particular set of supervisor instructions for system maintenance.
 Beyond this, it has no similarities with any member of the 680x0 family.
 It features distinct instruction execution timings, architecture, caches, and operating principles, none of which can be altered.